< More Posts

 There was an interesting article about the T-shaped approach to content that I read recently, which discusses the types of information that you choose to consume.
 That was something I tried to keep in mind throughout the experiment, and I think that, considering my findings and my managing to train myself not to unconsciously alt-tab away to be unproductive when I work, the experiment can be considered a success.

-This is the part that fellow nerds might find mildly interesting, but that you should feel free to skip.
+This is the part that fellow nerds might find interesting, but that you should feel free to skip.
 Some of the work I did with the tracking inspired the hyperpersonalization post I wrote earlier, while I was continuing this experiment on my own.
-I’ll try to briefly explain how everything gets logged, and leave some trails for interested parties to follow up on.
+I’ll try to briefly explain how everything gets logged, and leave some trails for interested parties to pursue.

-I knew right off the bat that I wanted the process of logging to be as simple as possible - that meant a maximum of one click away on my laptop, and from the share sheet on my phone.
-Instead of trying to rig up some complicated API and spin up a Heroku server, I decided to go a simpler route: a simple Google Form, linked directly to a Google Sheet.
-The form has a field for the URL of the post and notes (I didn’t end up writing notes as I read, but rather later at the end of my week during my review), and automatically fills in the exact time the form was submitted.
+I knew right off the bat that I wanted the process of logging to be as friction-free as possible - that meant a maximum of one click away on my laptop, and from the share sheet on my phone.
+Instead of trying to rig up some complicated API and spin up a Heroku server to host my app, I decided to go a simpler route: a simple Google Form, linked directly to a Google Sheet.
+The form has a field for the URL of the post and notes (I didn’t end up writing too many notes as I read, but rather later at the end of my week during my review), and automatically fills in the exact time the form was submitted.

 However, I obviously wouldn’t fill in a form manually - we have automation to overengineer!
 Google Forms have a great link function, where you can autofill and submit a form from just a link.
 From the form link, something like: